 Program Support (SETA and A&AS)

 According to our clients, IEM professionals personify support of mission through their reliability, stability, and knowledge of organizational procedures and technologies.
 We provide operational and strategic planning support to a wide variety of mission critical operations and areas, delivering unquestioned continuity of operations against a backdrop of transitioning personnel.
-Our experienced operations professionals have supported start-up operations and developed standard operating procedures (SOPs), as well as provided surge staffing in times of crisis.
+Our experienced operations professionals have supported start-up operations, developed standard operating procedures (SOPs), and provided surge staffing in times of crisis.